Joyeuse historienne montréalaise mère de deux jeunes garçons (et étant de ce fait abonnée au café).

 I try my best to keep an active lifestyle by participating in yoga, Pilates and jogging.
 My other interests include fashion, art, movies, music, food, travel and comedy, yes comedy!
 I can regularly be seen catching various comedy shows across the city, whether it be improv, stand-up or sketch.

-Saima is also a GradLife Coordinator
+Saima is also a GradLife Coordinator and blogger

 Program: PhD, Biochemistry